simplesconsultoria/s17.portlets/README.txt

 Don't panic
 -----------

-s17.person.portlets contains portlets to be used with the Person content type included in `collective.person`_.
+s17.portlets contains portlets to be used with the Person content type included in `s17.person`_.

 The following portlets are available: